-When researchers actually asked seniors how they defined successful aging, the gaps in taking a purely biomedical approach becomes much more obvious.
+There are important metrics that the biomedical approach misses.
+When researchers actually asked seniors how they defined successful aging, the gaps become obvious.

 Out of all those subjective measures I really like overall life satisfaction as a measurement tool.
-It is flexible enough to include the things that are most important to the individual and broad enough to have room for different perspectives.
+It is flexible enough to include the things that are most important to each of us.
+It is also broad enough to have room for different perspectives.

 Socio-psychological standards focus on subjective factors.
 If you feel you are doing well or better than you expected, you are aging successfully.

-An individuals’ perspective, using this approach, becomes an important criteria and rightfully so!
+Individual perspectives, using this approach, become important criteria and rightfully so!

 Research in this area identified six factors:

-One.
-Financial security is considered important by many seniors.
+1. Financial security is considered important by many seniors.
 Feeling financially secure, reduces anxiety and stress.
-This can have a positive impact on health.
+And we know stress reduction positively impacts brain health.

-Two.
-Support gained from social relationships impacts aging well.
+2. Support gained from social relationships impacts aging well.
 Social network activity also makes a difference.
-Research ties active social networks to longevity.
-If you have active social networks, you live longer.
-As well, loneliness and isolation increase your risk of cognitive decline.
+Research ties active social networks to living longer.
+As well, we know loneliness and isolation increase your risk of cognitive decline.

-Four.
-An ability to cope or adapt is also important for aging well.
-When individuals are resilient, they bounce back from the inevitable disappointments of life and keep a positive outlook.
-A positive outlook is also a factor in longevity.
+4. An ability to cope or adapt is also important for aging well.
+When individuals are resilient, they bounce back from the inevitable disappointments of life and keep a positive outlook when thing sgo awry.
+A positive outlook is also a factor in living longer.

-Five.
-Spirituality is an important component in aging well.
+5. Spirituality is an important component in aging well.
 Research shows that individuals with a prayer life, who attend a place of worship, live longer and happier lives.
 Daily prayer or meditation has been shown to strengthen the frontal cortex of the brain.
-This part of the brain is responsible for exercising good judgment, which helps to make healthy lifestyle choices that support brain health.
+This part of the brain handles critical thinking.
+It is where we exercise good judgment.
+The research concludes that individuals with good judgment make healthy lifestyle choices.

-Six.
-Finally, what this all adds up to is a high level of ‘Life Satisfaction’.
-If you are satisfied with your life – you are aging well.
+6. Finally, what this all adds up to is a high level of ‘Life Satisfaction’.
+Satisfaction with your life equals aging well.

 Of course, the impact of any one of these factors differs from individual to individual.
-The overall thrust though is that your perspective on life makes a big difference.
+The takeaway though is that your perspective on life makes a big difference.

 Aging Well – What You Think Matters

 Your perspective – what you think – will impact on how you age.
-You can have a positive effect on the more objective measurements by focusing on the things that are within your control.
-Your outlook, your social networks and your sense of purpose have a positive impact on biological measurements for aging well.
+Focus on what you can control, and you can have a positive effect on the more objective measurements.
+You can control your outlook.
+You can enhance your social networks and strengthen your sense of purpose.
+All these can have a positive impact on biological measurements for aging well.

 While you may not be able to avoid a chronic condition, you can control your outlook on life….and you can put life in your years!